Drewpeifer/medialytics/README.md

 ![visualizations-2](https://i.imgur.com/CCmDkSo.png)

 ## Main features
-* Charts for genre, country, decade, studio, actor, and director analysis
+* Charts for genre, country, decade, studio, actor, and director* analysis
 * Statistics for size and duration of entire library
 * Statistics for longest (duration), oldest (release date), and earliest / latest additions (to library)
+* Statistics for resolution* and container* (file type)
 * Detect unmatched library items
 * Watched/unwatched comparison across genres, countries, decades, and studios

+_Items marked with "*" are only available for Movie libraries_

 ## How does it work?
 [Plex](http://www.plex.tv) servers generate an XML feed that returns a list of libraries associated with a server, as well